Use OAuth/OIDC to Authenticate to Confluent Cloud

 Security model

-The OAuth security model in Confluent Cloud works through the following flow:
+The OAuth security model in Confluent Cloud validates tokens through this flow:

 For information about managing JWKS URIs, see Manage the JWKS URI on Confluent Cloud.